 |No monthly interest||Monthly Interest|

 |Minimal paperwork to get started||Extensive paperwork to get started|

 |Free credit reports on your customers||No credit services|

 |No limits – Finances grow as you grow||Limits – borrowed money has a capped amount|

 At the foundation of a relationship with a factoring company is the factoring agreement.
 The agreement is the contract between the client and factoring company.
 Agreements or contracts include:

 Contracts vary in length – some are month to month where some are as long as two years or more.
 Be sure to ask your potential factoring company questions and read through the contract thoroughly prior to signing.

 Most all agreements will include a volume commitment.
 By committing to factor a specific volume of invoices, a company can receive the maximum advances and lowest rates.

-In most cases, factoring companies advance you anywhere from 70 percent to 95 percent of the invoice amount.
+In most cases, factoring companies advance you anywhere from 70 percent and up of the invoice amount.
 The amount advanced is based on factors such as your customers’ credit worthiness, pay trends and volume.

 Factoring company fees vary based on items such as volume, size of your invoices, industry, customer pay trends and other factors.
 Some factoring companies charge a flat fee for the service, whereas others may have a factoring fee and additional charges for other administrative and support services they provide.
 Be sure to read the fine print of your contract so you know exactly how much you’re being charged.